This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-The cerebral palsy life care plan is an important part of ensuring that a child living with this condition will have every opportunity to live life to the fullest.
-It provides extensive diagnoses and evaluations, plans for care and treatment, goals for the future, both short-term and long-term, and it also provides documentation for financial and legal purposes.
+The cerebral palsy life care plan is an integral part of ensuring your child will have every opportunity to live life to the fullest.
+It provides extensive diagnoses and evaluations, plans for care and treatment, and goals for the future.
+It should also include a plan for record-keeping and documents for financial and legal purposes.

 The Importance of Record Keeping

-Your child’s life care plan will act as a road map for the future, a guide that will get her to a better life.
-It provides guidelines for the care she needs, the treatments that will most benefit her, and the educational, social, and behavioral interventions that will give her the best quality of life.
+Your child’s life care plan will act as a road map for the future, a guide that will get them to a better life.
+It provides guidelines for the care they need, the treatments that will most benefit them, and the educational, social, and behavioral interventions to give them the best quality of life.

 With something so important, record keeping has to be a component.
 Keeping records of everything in the care plan, from medical records to government aid documents, allows parents to continue to give a child the best opportunities.

-Cerebral palsy life care plan record keeping is also important for legal and financial reasons.
-Documentation is usually required to seek government assistance and benefits, to ensure maximum coverage by health care plans, to get the most out of tax credits, and for planning for future financial needs.
+Cerebral palsy life care plan record-keeping is also essential for legal and financial reasons.
+Documentation is usually required to seek government assistance and benefits, ensure maximum coverage by health care plans, get the most out of tax credits, and plan for future financial needs.

 About Medical Records

-Among the most important types of documentation that parents will need to gather and organize in the life care plan are medical records.
-Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors you are at risk of losing those records.
+Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors, you risk losing those records.

-For the care of someone with a chronic condition like cerebral palsy, it is crucial that you ask for records to be transferred any time you switch to a new medical caregiver.
+To care for someone with a chronic condition like cerebral palsy, you must ask for records to be transferred any time you switch to a new medical caregiver.

-As a parent, you also have a right to have a copy of medical records.
+As a parent, you also have a right to have a copy of your child’s medical records.
 Always ask for updated copies of your child’s records to keep as documentation in your life care plan.
-This way you will always have a complete medical history for your child and you will not have to worry about those records being lost or destroyed once a doctor’s office is no longer legally required to keep them.
+This way, you will always have a complete medical history for your child, and you will not have to worry about those records being lost or destroyed once a doctor’s office is no longer legally required to keep them.

 There are a few components of medical records that doctors have a right to deny to patients or their guardians.
-These include personal notes and observations the doctor has made that are not part of an actual diagnosis.
-Mental health or substance abuse records, or any information that a doctor believes may cause a patient to harm herself may be denied to parents or the patient.
+These include the doctor’s notes and observations that are not part of an actual diagnosis.
+Mental health or substance abuse records or any information that a doctor believes may cause a patient to harm themself may be denied to parents or the patient.